izzziz/Todo-iz/README.md

 Todo-iz is a todo list Application inspired by the clear Todo app which incorporates Realm Database as the backend.

 ## Description
 The app consits of two ViewControllers - a Main ViewController and a Detailed ViewController.
-The Main ViewController has a TableView of all the To-do list items.
-When you add a list of items,then you add additional items to the list, it makes a different todo list items that show up as individual colours and when you add more items it creates a amazing gradient colour which goes from lighter to darker.
+The Main ViewController has a TableView of all the To-do list categories.
+When you add a category to the list items, then you add additional items to the list, it makes a different todo list items that show up as individual colours and when you add more items it creates a amazing gradient colour which goes from lighter to darker.

 ## Tech
 - This application incorporates the use of cocoaPods for the gradient feature and for the swipe to delete capability.